Jiří Dienstbier Jr.

 Jiří Dienstbier Jr. (born 27 May 1969) is a Czech politician, lawyer and the Senator for Kladno from 2011 to 2020, representing the Social Democratic Party (ČSSD).
 He previously served as Minister for Human Rights, Equal Opportunities and Legislation in Bohuslav Sobotka's cabinet, and at various points he has been Deputy Leader of ČSSD, a member of the Chamber of Deputies, and shadow minister of Justice.
 He was also the ČSSD candidate for the first direct presidential elections in the Czech Republic in 2013.
+He left ČSSD, which had changed its name to Social Democracy, in June 2025.

 He is the son of Jiří Dienstbier Sr., a well-known Czech dissident and politician.

 Early life and education

 Jiří Dienstbier Jr. is the son of Jiří Dienstbier Sr., former journalist and civil rights activist who became the first Minister of Foreign Affairs in the newly democratic Czechoslovakia, and Zuzana Dienstbierová, née Wíšová, a psychologist.
 His parents and his grandfather, Jaromír Wíšo, were signatories to the Charter 77 human rights declaration.
 Consequently, Dienstbier's family experienced intense political pressure from the communist regime during the "Normalization" period after 1969.
 While Jiří Dienstbier Jr was 10 years old, his father was imprisoned for his work in a movement acting parallel to Charter 77, the Committee for the Defense of the Unjustly Prosecuted (Výbor na obranu nespravedlivě stíhaných; VONS).

 Like other children from dissident families, Dienstbier Jr.'s family's political activities led to him being blocked from attending certain higher education institutions, particularly courses in the humanities.
 Eventually, he was admitted to a technical school in Prague.
 After graduating, Dienstbier studied economics at the Engineering Faculty of the Czech Technical University (ČVUT), Prague.